rimutaka/lambda-debugger-runtime-emulator/README.md

 - **Receive message wait time**: 20 Seconds

 This IAM policy grants _proxy-lambda_ access to the queues.
-It assumes that you have sufficient privileges to access Lambda and SQS from your local machine.
+It assumes that you already have sufficient privileges to access Lambda and SQS from your local machine.

 Replace _Principal_ and _Resource_ IDs with your values before adding this policy to the queue config.